brombres/Morlock/README.md

 This are the Morlock package management system itself, the [Rogue](https://github.com/AbePralle/Rogue) language compiler that Morlock install scripts are written in, and the [Rogo](https://github.com/AbePralle/Rogo) build system that all three packages use.
 These packages can be updated but not uninstalled.

+## `uninstall`

+    uninstall <package>

+Uninstalls the specified package.

 ## `update`

     morlock update
     morlock update provider/name [...]

+# Additional Commands

+## `link`

+    link <package>

+Re-links the launchers for the specified package.

+    link <exe-filepath> <launcher-name>

+Links an arbitrary executable to an arbitrary launcher on the Morlock binpath.
+For example: `morlock link ~/MyProject/Build/myprog.exe myprog`.

+## `unlink <package-name-or-launcher-name>`
+Unlinks launchers so they're no longer on the Morlock binpath.

 # Making Morlock-Installable Packages
 Morlock does not have a central registry.
 Any package or process can be adapted to be installable with Morlock.
 Here are the different ways that can be accomplished.